davidrmellors/RecipeApp/README.md

 4.3 Users can now list the names of all recipes sorted in alphabetical order
 4.4 Users can now choose which recipes to display from a list
 4.5 For each ingredient a user may now capture the number of calories and the food group the ingredient belongs to
-4.6 The total calories of a recipe will now be displayed 4.7
+4.6 The total calories of a recipe will now be displayed
+4.7 When a recipe exceeds 300 calories the user will be alerted
+4.8 Errors are now displayed in red text
+4.9 The user is now given an explanation of what calories are
+4.10 The user is now given an explanation of what a food group is

+## 5. Changes implemented thanks to Mr. Chikoo's feedback

+After reading the feedback provided by Mr. Chikoo I have since implemented improvements to each section as listed:

+#### Repository management:
+- I have made more frequent commits to github.

+#### App Functionality:
+- Users are now informed of the datatype required for
+the input required to avoid confusion.
+- I have also improved the
+structure of my Console Outputs.

+#### Coding standards
+- I have included regions within my code.

+#### Documentation
+- I have added more detail to my README file.

-## 5. References
+## 6. References
 Troelsen, A. and Japikse, P. (2021).
 Pro C# 9 with .NET 5 : foundational principles and practices in
 programming.
 10th ed.
 Berkeley, Ca: Apress L. P., .
 Copyright.

-## 6. License
+## 7. License

 [MIT](https://choosealicense.com/licenses/mit/)